mcmillanam/gleam_pet_project/README.md

-cd into the project src folder.
+cd into the project folder.

 run: python3 -m http.server 8000